keptn/spec/shipyard.md

 A shipyard file can consist of any number of stages.
 A stage has the following properties:

 * **Name**: The name of the stage.
 This name will be used for the GitOps branch and the Kubernetes namespace to which services at this stage will be deployed to.

-Future versions will allow to explicitly define the target namespace.
+* **Approval Strategy**: The approval strategy specifies the kind of approval, which is required before deploying an artifact in this stage.
+The approval strategy can be defined based on the evaluation result `pass` and `warning`.
+Keptn supports the following approval strategies for the evaluation results `pass` and `warning`:
+  * `automatic`: The artifact is deployed automatically.
+  * `manual`: Keptn asks for an approval before deploying.

+Per default, an `automatic` approval strategy is used for evaluation result `pass` and `warning`.

 * **Deployment Strategy**: Defines the deployment strategy used to deploy a new version of a service.
 Keptn supports deployment strategies of type:
   * `direct`: Deploys a new version of a service by replacing the old version of the service.